Centre for Researching Education and Language (CREL)

 The Centre Director is Professor Anwei Feng, professor of education in the School of Education and English (EdEN).
 As a research unit, CREL is EdEn based and hosted and is managed by the Faculty of Humanities and Social Sciences (FHSS).
 Thus, it aims to bring the research expertise together, not only from EdEn but from academics and PGR students of the whole faculty, to address issues relevant to Education and Language.

-To make the output-driven strategy work effectively, CREL operates on a two-year cycle with the aim to produce the cutting-edge outcomes for maximal social impact.
-In the first two years, CREL aligns its research with FHSS and UNNC strategies by focusing on “talent development” specified in the FHSS RKE Strategy 2022-25 as one of four key areas.
-This focus is chosen on the basis of solid work already done by a critical mass of researchers in the International Talent Development and Research Base under the auspice of the Ningbo Social Science Academy and of the Local Studies for Education research interest group.
-These groups are made up of academics and doctorate students from FHSS and beyond.
-It is expected that, in two years, this focus will lead to research symposia, publication, fund capturing, and a couple of policy recommendations.
+To make the output-driven strategy work effectively, it is envisaged that CREL will be organised on a two-year cycle with the aim to produce the cutting-edge outcomes for maximal social impact.
+In the first two years, it is planned that CREL will align its research with FHSS and UNNC strategies by focusing on “talent development” specified in the FHSS RKE Strategy 2022-25 as one of four key areas.
+It was chosen on the basis of solid work already done by a critical mass of researchers led by the applicant.
+They consist mainly of the researchers of the International Talent Development and Research Base under the auspice of the Ningbo Social Science Academy and of the Local Studies for Education research group.
+These groups are made up of many EDEN academics and doctorate students.
+It is expected that, in two years, this focus will lead not only to symposia and events, but solidly to publication, some fund capturing, and a policy recommendation (see below for more detail).
 After two years, CREL will review the key area project(s) and shift to other key areas that are likely to generate cutting-edge outcomes and positive social impact.

 image2